Discover folk - the CRM for people-powered businesses

 3. Zoho

-Zoho is a CRM system with a strong sales focus.
-Its got features such as journey orchestration, sales process management and workflow automation.
-There's also something for marketing teams, including event management and customer segmentation.
+Zoho is a comprehensive CRM system with strong sales focus, featuring journey orchestration, sales process management and workflow automation, though it can be complex for teams seeking simplicity.

 Key features